 Elections used to look a lot different in America.
 In a nation where many eligible voters (see: land-owning men) lived on distant country farms accessible only by tedious horse and buggy rides, a federal election was as much a social opportunity as a democratic privilege.
 A family taking the long ride to the county seat knew they would run into friends there.
 People dressed to impress.
 Parades paraded.
 Men, often coerced to vote with free booze, celebrated Election Day as a public holiday.
 Voting was, in a word, awesome.

 But it was also chaos.
-Between 1788 and 1845, states pretty much decided their own voting dates, leading to a “crazy quilt of elections” at all times of year in different parts of the county, Senate Historian Don Ritchie told NPR.
+Between 1788 and 1845, states pretty much decided their own voting dates, leading to a “crazy quilt of elections” at all times of the year in different parts of the county, Senate Historian Don Ritchie told NPR.
 When Congress finally decided to pick a single day on which to hold all presidential elections in 1845, they kept the average farmer’s long, horse-drawn commute in mind.
-(Find out the bizarre things the government actually has the power to do.)
+Find out the bizarre things the government actually has the power to do.

 Odd as it sounds, the Tuesday system worked great for our farmer ancestors.
 In 1848, the first federal election that took place on the same day in every state, 72.7 percent of eligible voters cast their ballots.
 By 1860, 81.2 percent of voters voted—the second-highest turnout ever.

 Today is a different story.
 Over 170 years after Tuesday became the official Election Day, America remains tied to an antiquated system that many believe is responsible for chronically low voter turnout.
-Some reports rank America as the 120th of 169 voting nations; results from the 2012 presidential elections, in which 54.9 percent of eligible Americans voted, don’t paint a prettier picture.
-(The 2016 turnout wasn’t all that different either.)
+Results from the 2012 presidential elections, in which an estimated 57.5 percent of eligible Americans voted, don’t paint a pretty picture.
+The 2016 turnout wasn’t all that different either—an estimated 55 percent of eligible voters turned out to the polls, a 20-year low, according to CNN.
 One popular explanation for the dismal numbers is simple timing: people have trouble getting to the polls in the middle of a weekday.